Proven-Paradox/shaper-system/Handbook.md

 Cost: None
 Damage: x2
 Effect: This Attack has Boon +4.
 Until your next Turn, enemy Abilities targeting you have Boon +4.
 Description: An undisciplined but powerful attack.
-Though the damage it deals is significant, it also leaves one open to counterattack.
+It deals significant damage but leaves one open to counterattack.

 #### Riposte
 Attack [Guardian Strike]